 Nelson suddenly comes back, trapping Gabriel under the bed.
 Joel tricks Nelson to come outside and Gabriel escapes.
 Gabriel now feels that visiting Kent is the next thing to do–to review Kent’s notes.
 He can’t scare up Cheng to pay for it, so Joel fronts him the money.
 Before he can leave, Toni is at his door wanting to know what he’s been doing, and to demand money from him.
 Toni is infuriated and tells him off before leaving.
 Gabriel asks Joel to keep an eye on her.

-In my last post on THM, I mentioned I was on hiatus.
-I’m moving forward now with Hard Core, the next in the series.
+- I’m moving forward now with Hard Core, the fifth in the series.
 And damned if Gabriel seems a million miles away from how he is in THM, and yet still the same person in another way.
 Of course, living with Gabriel since long before 2012, when I published THM, he is very real to me as is Joel and Veronica.
 The events in this book set Gabriel on a path that gets more intense with each story.

 Out of the doubt that fills my mind

 You and I collide